ngrx/platform/projects/ngrx.io/content/guide/store/walkthrough.md

 <code-example header="src/app/book-collection/book-collection.component.ts" path="store-walkthrough/src/app/book-collection/book-collection.component.ts">
 </code-example>

-11. Add `BookListComponent` and `BookCollectionComponent` to your `AppComponent` template, and to your declarations in `app.module.ts` as well.
+11. Add `BookListComponent` and `BookCollectionComponent` to your `AppComponent` template, and to your declarations (along with their top level import statements) in `app.module.ts` as well.
+Also, be sure to import the `CommonModule` from `@angular/common` as it is need for async pipe and NgFor directive usage in the component templates.

 <code-example header="src/app/app.component.html (Components)" path="store-walkthrough/src/app/app.component.html" region="components">
 </code-example>